harry1576/azure-industry-project/README.md

 - Put an Azure Load Balancer in front of that virtual machine and load balance between two Avaliablity Zones (one VM in each avaliablity zone)

 ### Steps
-  - First I create a VM image, that can be used as a template for generating the VM instances.
+  - First I create a VM image, that can be used as a template for generating the VM instances (I created a VM image that has the correct IP address in the nginx config).
-  -

-  - First I delete everything within the resouce group, so I can regenerate the VM's inside an avaliablity set.
-  - `az group delete --name cotiss-website`
+  - I then used the azure portal to create a scale set using this VM image - was resonably intuitive to follow along with.

 ## External Data (good reference: https://krishansubudhi.github.io/webapp/2018/12/01/flaskwebapp.html) (running gunicorn on startup: https://stackoverflow.com/questions/25874431/how-to-run-gunicorn-nginx-on-system-startup-ubuntu-14-04)